BNZ warns a recession is now likely as turmoil hits market

 Meanwhile, the flight to safety among investors continued, sending government bond rates tumbling.

 The yield on 10-year New Zealand Government bond plunged to an all-time low of 0.84 per cent on Monday.
+It has risen slightly to 0.85 per cent at 2pm.

 "Investors are swarming to the safety of highly rated government bonds and central banks are pledging to use 'all appropriate policy tools' to support economic health," economists at Kiwibank said today.